What are Futures? – Meaning of Futures

 - Lower Capital – In spot market you invested Rs 1 Lakh, whereas in the futures market you invested only Rs 64,700.

-Before you get too excited and start futures trading, here are the 10 basics of a futures contract that you must know.
+Before you get too excited and start futures trading, here are the 10 basics of futures that you must know.

 Basics of Futures Contract in India